MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/viewerexample.md

 Scrolling through slices in the `View2D` module now logs a message containing the slice number currently visible to the MeVisLab Debug Output.

 ## Summary
-* You can add any viewers to your application UI by re-using them in MDL.
+* You can add any viewers to your application UI by reusing them in MDL.
-* Parameter fields using the *internalName* of an existing field in your network allows re-using this UI element in your own UI.
+* Parameter fields using the *internalName* of an existing field in your network allows reusing this UI element in your own UI.
 Changes in your UI are applied to the field in the module.
 * Field Listeners allow reacting on changes of a field value in Python.

 {{< networkfile "examples/basic_mechanisms/viewer_application/viewerexample.mlab" >}}